Inferara/inferara.com/content/en/blog/logic-in-computer-science-conspectus.md

 | F   |  T  |     T     |  F         |    T      |  T               |
 | F   |  F  |     T     |  F         |    F      |  T               |

 We can see that $\lnot$ just "flips" the truth value from T to F, or vice-versa. $\land$ is true only if both the conjuncts are true. $\lor$ is true if at least one of the disjuncts are true.
-Implication is a little bit more strange, but here is an explanation: Suppose I promised to my friend that if it is raining, then I will visit him.
+Implication is a little bit more strange, but here is a good example for why it is the way it is (taken from Wikipeida [[1]]): Suppose you promised to your friend that if it is raining, then you will visit him.
 In logic, that would be $raining\rightarrow visit$.
-Now, in which of these cases do I keep my promise?
+Now, in which of these cases do you keep your promise?
-- If it is raining, and I visit him, then I have kept my promise.
+- If it is raining, and you visit him, then you have kept your promise.
-- If it is raining, and I do not visit him, then I have broken my promise, and the implication is false.
+- If it is raining, and you do not visit him, then you have broken your promise, and the implication is false.
-- If it is not raining, and I visit him, then I still have kept my promise, as my friend never said that I could _only_ visit him if it was raining.
+- If it is not raining, and you visit him, then you still have kept your promise, as your friend never said that you could _only_ visit him if it was raining.
-- If it is not raining, and I do not visit him, then I have not broken my promise either.
+- If it is not raining, and you do not visit him, then you have not broken your promise either.

 Now that we are able to work out the truth value of a formula given the truth value of all the variables involved, how can we actually show that one formula entails another?
 Well, if one formula entails another, then it means that whenever the former is true, the latter should be true as well, like logical implication.
 Therefore, if we write out the truth tables of both formulae side-by-side, we can compare them and see if this holds.
 For example, does $a\land b$ entail $a\lor b$?
 Here are the truth tables of both formulae:
 | $a$ | $b$ | $a\land b$ | $a\lor b$ |